pw4rn3r/ECE382/notes/L4/L4_addressing_modes.md

 <br>
 <br>
 <br>
-How would you change the code snippet to fix the problem?
+c) (5pts) How would you change the code snippet to fix the problem?
 <br>
 <br>
 <br>